-Testimonials from past interns "It was fantastic to sit in on a Science Advisory Council meeting and to see the way independent advice was given to civil servants and the way senior scientists discussed government policy and government priorities."
-"It was great to be able to fully immerse myself in a policy team within Defra and get involved with a variety of different activities.
-After my PhD I've come back to Defra and am now working in the Climate Science Team where I focus on climate adaptation."
 "I didn't expect to be given so much autonomy and responsibility in just 3 months, but I was trusted to conduct research that has guided policy, which has been a privilege to do.
 This has given me such a confidence boost in my own abilities and skills, and to be valued in the team has made me value what I can bring to the table in future roles."

+"Whilst I was at Defra, I really enjoyed being able to engage with working groups across Defra and also being able to engage with stakeholders from industry and across the arms lengths bodies.
+I had amazing freedom to make my experience my own and carve out opportunities.
+If you do get to do an internship in Defra I would definitely urge to not only stick to your area of work but network as much as you can and get involved with a range of things - use your time to shadow and to talk to as many people as you can.
+It is through doing this that I am now on one of the R&D fellowships."

 "It was very valuable to be able to work directly on a piece of environmental legislation - this is practical experience I couldn't have obtained elsewhere and it will be very useful for a potential future career in environmental policy."

 "The strongly collaborative nature of working in Defra was something I particularly enjoyed during my placement."
-How will we be recruiting?

-Approximately 15 policy internships are available, and shortlisted applications will be invited for informal interviews.
+Approximately 12 policy internships are available, and shortlisted applications will be invited for informal interviews.

 You do not need to have specific expertise in the example science-policy issues listed above.
 The evidence priorities associated with the example topics may change, and successful applicants will enter discussions with relevant policy teams at the start of the internship.

 We encourage applicants from diverse backgrounds.
 At Defra, we passionately believe in equality, diversity & inclusion and we match that belief with action.
 We are committed to being an organisation in which fairness and equality of opportunity is central to the approach in business and working relationships and where the organisational culture reflects and supports these values.

-Exact start dates can be decided between policy team and interns but would be expected to commence sometime between January 2024 and September 2024.
-Security restrictions Successful applicants will receive instructions on how to complete basic security checks.
-Some applicants based in London may need to apply for CTC security clearance before starting the internship.
-Working arrangements and location Location: Defra is well equipped for remote working and many teams are dispersed.
+Exact start dates can be decided between policy team and interns but would be expected to commence sometime between March 2024 and September 2024.

+Successful applicants will receive instructions on how to complete basic security checks.
+Applicants who choose to be based in London may need to apply for CTC security clearance before starting the internship.

+Location: Defra is well equipped for remote working and many teams are dispersed.
 Office hubs are London, Bristol, Newcastle or York.
-You will be based in a relevant Defra policy team supported by the Chief Scientific Adviser's Office.
+You will be based in a relevant Defra policy team supported by the Central Science Division within core Defra.
 Part of the work may involve liaising with other Defra teams and external experts, and may involve short visits to other sites.
 Defra are open to flexible working and are happy to accommodate where possible.
 Applications from part-time registered students are welcomed.
 If successful, part-time students who are eligible for studentship extensions will have these applied on a part-time basis.

-Contact Name: Emma Webster Email: ExternalAdvice@defra.gov.uk Tel: 0208 02 61614
+Contact Name: Liz Phillips Email: ExternalAdvice@defra.gov.uk Tel: 0203 0251501